Akuli/python-tutorial/what-is-true.md

 It's recommended to rely on the Boolean value when we're doing something with things like lists and tuples.
-This way our code will work even if it gets a value of a different type than we were expected it to get originally.
+This way our code will work even if it gets a value of a different type than we expected it to get originally.

 For example, this code doesn't work right if we give it something else than a list.
 It thinks that empty tuples,